yetulaxman/linux-2/_tutorials/01-introduction-container.md

 - **Docker client**: The command line tool that allows the user to interact with the Docker daemon.

+- **Docker Registry**: A remote repository where Docker Images can be stored and made public.
+Constitutes the point of contact between application developers and their users and allows the distribution of Docker containers.

-- **Docker Hub**: A [registry](https://hub.docker.com/explore/) of Docker images.
+- **DockerHub**: A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You'll be using this later in this tutorial.

-- **Docker Registry**: A remote repository where Docker Images can be stored and made public.
-Constitutes the point of contact between application developers and their users and allows the distribution of Docker containers.

 ### 2. Name different components of docker architecture